HL7/fhir-saner/input/pagecontent/Architecture_and_Implementation.md

 <!-- ![HospitalPushToPublicHealth](HospitalPushToPublicHealth.svg) -->

 ### External Storage
-Deployments can also use external storage, for example a file system, message queue, S3 bucket, Azure Blob Storage, SFTP, or even Direct Messaging to exchange data.
+Deployments can also use external storage, for example a file system, message queue, network or cloud storage, SFTP, or even Direct Messaging to exchange data.
 In the figure below, a hospital pushes data to its own external storage, and public health pulls data from it.
 <div>
 {%include PublicHealthPullFromHospitalStorage.svg%}